nezhahq/nezhahq.github.io/docs/en_US/guide/settings.md

 <br/>

 ## Admin List
-+ If you have changed your Github/Gitee username, you can change it in this item, otherwise you can't log in, please separate multiple users with commas: `user1,user2`
++ If you have changed your Github, Gitlab, Jihulab, Gitee username, you can change it in this item, otherwise you can't log in, please separate multiple users with commas: `user1,user2`

 + To change your administrator account, please go to `/opt/nezha/dashboard/data/config.yaml` to set the new administrator `Client ID` and `Client Secret`.
 <br/>